 The application phase for transition cycle 2 (TC2) opened on June 20, 2024, coincident with the close of phase 1 of transition cycle 1.
 The application phase required all active projects in queues AG2 and AH1 to reapply under the new rules.
 The application phase of TC2 was open for 180 days, and closed on December 17, 2024.
+A total of 547 projects, representing 54,703 MW were submitted in TC2.
 The TC2 application review stage began at the close of the application phase.
 PJM will review the submissions for required data and deposits and build the models required for the TC2 system impact studies.
 The TC2 application review stage is expected to be completed early in the second quarter of 2025.